 Continue to Focus on Maintaining High Levels of Utilization and Operating Efficiency.
 We will continue to target high utilization rates and attractive returns on our assets through our focus on longer-term leases and disciplined portfolio management.
-As of December 31, 2013, approximately 77% of our total on hire fleet (based on total TEU) was on long-term leases, compared to approximately 62% ten years ago.
-We also drive operating efficiency by maintaining a low cost structure, having brought down our fleet management cost per CEU per day by approximately 45% and grown the number of CEU per employee by over 218%, in each case over the 10 years ended December 31, 2013.
+As of December 31, 2014, approximately 75% of our total on hire fleet (based on total TEU) was on long-term leases, compared to approximately 67% ten years ago.
+We also drive operating efficiency by maintaining a low cost structure, having brought down our fleet management cost per CEU per day by approximately 44% and grown the number of CEU per employee by over 198%, in each case over the 10 years ended December 31, 2014.
 Our management cost per CEU per day and CEU per employee metrics are significantly better than those of the other two container leasing companies publicly traded in the U.S. Furthermore, we believe that we can continue to grow our fleet without a proportionate increase in our headcount, thereby continuing to improve profitability by spreading our operating expenses over a larger revenue base.

 Extend the Lease of In-fleet Containers.
-Since many shipping lines are currently finding it difficult to access debt financing, but still must utilize scarce capital to finance vessels, it is possible that some will conclude in 2014, as they did in 2013, that it is more cost-effective to extend leases of in-fleet containers than either to buy containers at higher prices or to lease new containers.
+Since many shipping lines must utilize capital to finance vessels, it is possible that some will conclude in 2015, as they did in 2014, that it is more cost-effective to extend leases of in-fleet containers than either to buy containers or to lease new containers.